ProbablyNotArtyom/G-DOS/README.md

 # G'DOS

-G'DOS is a portable, ROM-native hobby OS that also functions as a bootloader for other software, such as Linux.
+G'DOS is a portable, multi-architecture ROM-native hobby OS that also functions as a bootloader for other software, such as Linux.
 It is being developed mainly to power my various homebrew computer projects.